wpm/bisemantic/README.md

 # Bisemantic

 Bisemantic uses deep learning to identify semantic relationships between pairs of text.
 It uses a shared LSTM which maps two texts to representations in a common format which are then aligned with training labels.
-This package provides a command line interface for training and running models, and the `bisemantic.classifier.TextPairClassifier` and `bisemantic.data.TextPairEmbeddingGenerator` may serve as foundations for further development work in this area.

 ## Installation